The Community Organism

 The only way we could notice this is against a background of “by the book ” individuals.
-These are not risk-takers, these are ones who typically define “normal behavior “.
+These are not risk-takers, these are the ones who define “normal behavior “.
 Whenever an animal’s general survival strategy and behavior is described, it ‘s the story of the Neophobes.
 But the deeper story is that Neophiles, while they live risky and often unsuccessful lives as individuals are key to survival and evolution.

-In fact, it ‘s likely that that the pattern lived out by the neophobes was initiated by neophiles.
+In fact, it’s likely that that the pattern lived out by the neophobes was initiated by neophiles.
 First, the neophile may simply hit upon a more successful approach, and thrive.
 Second, when the species experiences a crisis in food or health or predation, the neophiles are likelier to be “the resistant strain ” that survives.
 These are the two main reasons for subspecies variations.
-So if you imagine this heretical thought; that life, rather being the 100% dumb luck festival of the neo-Darwinians, has strategic algorithms for success, then these observations make perfect sense.
+So if you imagine this heretical thought; that life, rather than being the 100% dumb luck festival of the neo-Darwinians, has strategic algorithms for success, then these observations make perfect sense.
 Where or how these exist and operate is not my problem here.
 When patterns predictably exist in nature there are underlying causes to be found.
 If you follow this blog you know that my vaguely mystical point of view is not pointing to a “god did it ” conclusion and is not content with a “mere coincidence ” explanation.1 Continue reading

 Hal Whitehead, Kevin N. Laland, Luke Rendell, Rose Thorogood & Andrew Whiten Nature Communications volume 10, Article number: 2405 (2019)